 The story of The Catcher in the Rye and its author stayed with him through the years, and he eventually bought the rights to Kenneth Slawenski’s book “J.D.
 Salinger: A Life,” a biography of the famously elusive author turned American icon.

-“I related to many of Salinger’s experiences as a writer: trying to find an idea, using your own life for inspiration, dealing with rejection, getting notes, and how writing effects your personal life” Strong says, referring to the process of adapting the book into a screenplay.
+“I related to many of Salinger’s experiences as a writer: trying to find an idea, using your own life for inspiration, dealing with rejection, getting notes, and how writing affects your personal life,” Strong says, referring to the process of adapting the book into a screenplay.

 “There are many universal experiences for many writers in telling his story.
 At the same time, the events of his life were extremely dramatic and unique.”

 Set amidst the colorful backdrop of mid-20th century New York City, Rebel in the Rye is a revealing look at the experiences that shaped one of the most renowned, controversial, and enigmatic authors of our time.
 It follows a young Salinger (Nicholas Hoult) as he struggles to find his voice, pursues a love affair with famed socialite Oona O’Neill (Zoey Deutch), and fights on the frontlines of World War II.
 It’s these experiences that will inform the creation of his masterpiece, The Catcher in the Rye, bringing him overnight fame (and notoriety) and leading him to withdraw from the public eye for the rest of his life.

 Strong teamed up with Jason Shuman to produce the film